otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/README.md

 #### Documentation [2 marks]

-- Include a comprehensive README.md file with:
+In `backend-documentation.md`, include the following:
   - Project description and purpose
   - Installation and setup instructions
   - Environment variable configuration
-  - How to run the application in development and production
+  - How to run the application in development environment
-  - How to run tests
+  - How to run the API tests in testing environment
   - Deployment URL

 ---

 ## Assessment Requirements - Frontend Application using SvelteKit

-### Design - Learning Outcome 1 (10 marks)
+### Design Phase - Learning Outcome 1 (5 marks)

 Before you start the Design Phase, read through the Development Phase requirements below.
 This will help you understand what you need to build and ensure your design document is comprehensive.